giuseppe998e/syringe/README.md

 # Syringe
-Dependency Injection Framework for PHP8.
+Dependency injection library for PHP8.

 ## Usage
 #### The configuration class: